TheStaticMage/firebot-rate-limiter/README.md

 To enable persistence for a bucket:

-1. Ensure that advanced buckets are enabled.
-If you see a RATE LIMITER option in the left frame of Firebot, you're good.
-Otherwise, go to Settings > Scripts > Manage Startup Scripts, click Edit next to Rate Limiter, check Enable Advanced Buckets, and save.
-You may need to restart Firebot to get the RATE LIMITER option to show up after enabling it for the first time.

-2. From the left frame, under "Custom", click on RATE LIMITER.
+1. From the left frame, under "Custom", click on RATE LIMITER.

-3. Create a new advanced bucket or edit an existing one.
+2. Create a new advanced bucket or edit an existing one.
 Check the "Persist bucket data across Firebot restarts" box.

-4. Optionally, check the "Fill across Firebot restarts" box.
+3. Optionally, check the "Fill across Firebot restarts" box.
 This option controls what happens to the bucket while Firebot is not running.
 If checked, the bucket will continue to refill tokens even when Firebot is offline, so when you start Firebot again, it will be as if time kept passing.
 If unchecked, the bucket will remain frozen at whatever state it was in when Firebot shut down.

 :bulb: _Tip: Use "Fill across Firebot restarts" for time-based cooldowns (like "once per week") but leave it unchecked for counter-based limits (like "3 times per stream")._